memflow/memflow-pcileech/README.md

 Q: The plugin is not detected/found by memflow

 A: Make sure to compile the plugin with the correct flags.
-More information can be found in the (usage)[#using-the-library-in-a-rust-project] section.
+See the [usage section](#using-the-library-in-a-rust-project) for more information.

 ## License